greenm01/ec4x/docs/ec4x_specs.md

 Colonists do not start contributing to the colony's economic production for at least one full turn after arrival.

-## XX\.4 Maintenance Costs
+## XX\.4 TODO: Maintenance Costs

 # XYZ\.0 Research & Development

-For every tech level increase, Production Cost (PC) per unit also increases by 20%.

-## XYZ.1 Research Points
+## XYZ.1 Research Points (RP)

-Each turn, players may invest XMR in Research Points (RP) to further their R&D efforts.
+Each turn, players may invest XMR in RP to further their R&D efforts.

 R&D upgrades may be purchased in the first and sixth months of the Terran calendar, i.e. the first and sixth turns of each game year.
 Levels must be purchased in sequential order, and only one level per R&D area each upgrade cycle.